-Secretarial Audit is a health check up process of an organization whereby the Practicing Professional verifies the correctness and reliability of compliance management system in order to ensure compliances of applicable laws by the company.
+Secretarial Audit is a health check-up process of an organization whereby the Practicing Professional verifies the correctness and reliability of the compliance management system in order to ensure compliances of applicable laws by the company.

 It is pertinent to note that the Secretarial Audit is not just concerned with the Company Law compliances but its scope is much beyond Company Law.
 The words used are “Compliance with Applicable Laws“.
 This issue has been specifically captured in detail in paragraphs to come.

 Secretarial Audit is a proactive governance measure that will have a positive effect on corporate entity.
 Secretarial Audit is a form of Compliance Auditing that is used in carrying out auditing of compliances with all laws, rules and regulatory requirements applicable to the company.
 It looks into all the events, compliance and records created during the audit period to check whether the Company really complies with the applicable laws and secretarial standards as issued by ICSI.

 Jurisprudence on Secretarial Audit – Position under the Companies Act, 1956

 The Companies Act, 1956 (“1956 Act“) did not contain any provision with respect to Secretarial Audit.
 However, MCA had released Corporate Governance Voluntary Guidelines 2009 (“MCA Guidelines“) on December 21, 2009, according to which voluntary secretarial audit was introduced to ensure the effective compliance system is in place.

 “Since the Board has the overarching responsibility of ensuring transparent, ethical and responsible governance of the company, it is important that the Board processes and compliance mechanisms of the company are robust.
 To ensure this, the companies may get the Secretarial Audit conducted by a competent professional.
 The Board should give its comments on the Secretarial Audit in its report to the shareholders.”